What is a Fractional CMO (and do you really need one)?

 Team & Structure Assessment

-I assess your current marketing team, identify gaps, and recommend hires or agency partners.
-At the same time, we set up processes and systems for planning, reporting, KPIs, and optimizing your marketing tech stack—including AI tools.
+Assess your current marketing team, capabilities and gaps, with recommendations on new hires or agency partners.
+At the same time, setup processes and systems for planning, reporting, KPIs, and optimizing your marketing tech stack—including AI tools.

 Growth & Revenue

-I partner with sales to align on priorities, recommend ways to grow revenue through upsells, cross-sells, or customer engagement, and track key performance metrics like sales wins, revenue impact, and co-marketing results.
+Partner with sales to align on priorities; recommend ways to grow revenue through upsells, cross-sells, or customer engagement, and track key performance metrics like sales wins, revenue impact, and co-marketing results.

 Executive Leadership

-I represent marketing with the board and investors, serve as the voice of the customer across product, sales, and partnerships, and deliver quarterly reports on marketing’s impact to business goals along with plans for optimization.
+Represent marketing in leadership meetings and serve as the voice of the customer across product, sales, and R&D, while delivering quarterly reports on marketing’s impact to business goals along with plans for optimization.

 I’ve Been There, Done That